Second Degree BSN Admissions for International Students

-NOTE: An essay, personal statement, is no longer required as part of the application process.
+NOTE: An essay, personal statement and reference letters are no longer required as part of the application process.
 The online application may be submitted without it.
-Please contact the Nurse Recruiter, Susan Hardner, email@example.com with any questions.
+Please contact the Nurse Recruiter, Susan Hardner, firstname.lastname@example.org with any questions.

 2. Send the following in one package to the School of Nursing: